CMPS-6100/lab-03-template/lab-03.md

 and/or having other effects.
 What these attacks are, the damage they deal, and their potential effects are up to you.

-13. Detail the attack options for the player in your `answers.md`
+13. Detail the attack options for the player in `answers.md`

 After the player attacks, if the ghost has not been defeated, the ghost will then perform an attack that decreases the player's `hp` by a set amount